 Remember

 Money is a tool.
-When you learn how to use it wisely, it can help you today—and help your future too.
+When kids learn how to use it wisely, it will help them today and tomorrow.
+It will help them build a bright future.
+That's what we want!

 Get the Entire Dictionary in One PDF

-parents, teachers, and community leaders learning and growing their financial literacy teaching skills by reading Sam X Renick's series of articles: Money Lessons Parents Should Teach Kids!
+Parents, teachers, and community leaders are invited to explore the resources and teaching tips available on SammyRabbit.com, starting with award-winning financial educator Sam X Renick’s article series, Money Lessons Parents Should Teach Kids!

 Contact Sammy Today!